 Build time (on reference hardware): 20% (relative to binutils)2

 Installed size (on reference hardware): 1.20 MB, 113 files

-Dependencies (build time detected): 00-dirtree alsa-lib autoconf automake babl bash binutils boost cairomm cgal coreutils dbus diffutils eggdbus expat file findutils fltk fontconfig freeglut freetype gawk gcc gegl glibc grep guile ilmbase imagemagick lcms libart libdrm libebml libice libjpeg libmatroska libpng libsigc++ libsm libtiff libtirpc libtool libx11 libxau libxcb libxcursor libxdamage libxext libxfixes libxft libxinerama libxml libxml++ libxmu libxrandr libxrender libxt libxxf86vm linux-header live llvm m4 make mesa mjpegtools mlt net-tools netpbm openexr pangomm perl pkgconfig poppler qt scribus sed sysfiles tar util-linux wxpython wxwidgets zlib
+Dependencies (build time detected): 00-dirtree alsa-lib autoconf automake babl binutils boost cairomm cgal coreutils dbus diffutils eggdbus expat file findutils fltk fontconfig freeglut freetype gawk gegl grep guile ilmbase imagemagick lcms libart libdrm libebml libice libjpeg libmatroska libpng libsigc++ libsm libtiff libtirpc libtool libx11 libxau libxcb libxcursor libxdamage libxext libxfixes libxft libxinerama libxml libxml++ libxmu libxrandr libxrender libxt libxxf86vm linux-header live llvm m4 make mesa mjpegtools mlt net-tools netpbm openexr pangomm perl pkgconfig poppler qt scribus sed sysfiles tar util-linux wxpython wxwidgets zlib

 Installed files (on reference hardware):